John-smith088/TriviaGame/README.md

 - Questions sourced from Various Websites/ChatGPT

 # License
-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.